 Original study permit

-In order to process your amendment request, you must include your original study permit in the package.
+In order to process your amendment request, you must include your original study permit in your application package.

 Keep a clear photocopy on hand in case you need it, as you will no longer have the original.